Quasinormal modes, Hawking radiation and absorption of the massless scalar field for Bardeen black hole surrounded by perfect fluid dark matter: Absorption cross-section

-In Fig. \ref{fig:abl1}, we exhibit the partial absorption cross section of Bardeen black hole surrounded by PFDM for the massless scalar field with fixed $\alpha=-0.1$ and $g=0.1$.
-Analyzing the graph, we discover that with the increase of frequency, the partial absorption cross section first starts from zero and climbs the peak, and then diminishes.
-Besides, the maximum value of the partial absorption cross section decreases as $l$ increases.
-For exploring the influence of dark matter parameter $\alpha$ on the partial absorption cross section, we show the behavior of the partial absorption cross section with different values of $\alpha$ and take $g=0.1$ and $l=5$ in Fig. \ref{fig:bpb1}.
-As shown in the picture, the bigger values of $\alpha$, the lower partial absorption cross section.
-It means that dark matter parameter suppresses the partial absorption cross section.
-When $\alpha=-0.1$ and $l=5$, the curves of the partial absorption cross section for the different values of magnetic charge $g$ are presented in Fig. \ref{fig:bpschp1}.
-It can be seen that the peak value of the partial absorption cross section decreases with the increase of $g$.
-In other words, magnetic charge also depresses the partial absorption cross section.
-On the basis of the above discussion, we obtain that $l$, $\alpha$ and $g$ all suppress the partial absorption cross section.
+In Fig. \ref{fig:abl1}, we exhibit the partial absorption cross-section of Bardeen black hole surrounded by PFDM for the massless scalar field with fixed $\alpha=-0.1$ and $g=0.1$.
+Analyzing the graph, we discover that with the increase of frequency, the partial absorption cross-section first starts from zero and climbs the peak, and then diminishes.
+Besides, the maximum value of the partial absorption cross-section decreases as $l$ increases.
+For exploring the influence of dark matter parameter $\alpha$ on the partial absorption cross-section, we show the behavior of the partial absorption cross-section with different values of $\alpha$ and take $g=0.1$ and $l=5$ in Fig. \ref{fig:bpb1}.
+As shown in the figure, the bigger the value of $\alpha$, the lower the partial absorption cross-section.
+It means that dark matter parameter suppresses the partial absorption cross-section.
+When $\alpha=-0.1$ and $l=5$, the curves of the partial absorption cross-section for the different values of magnetic charge $g$ are presented in Fig. \ref{fig:bpschp1}.
+It can be seen that the peak value of the partial absorption cross-section decreases with the increase of $g$.
+In other words, magnetic charge also depresses the partial absorption cross-section.
+On the basis of the above discussion, we obtain that $l$, $\alpha$ and $g$ all suppress the partial absorption cross-section.
 The result is compatible to the variation of effective potential, which is higher with $l$, $\alpha$ and $g$ increasing.
 And the essence of the phenomenon is that the higher potential barrier causes the less massless scalar wave from infinity transmitting to black hole.

-To better investigate the properties of the considered black hole, we also depict the total absorption cross section for the massless scalar field in Fig. \ref{fig:aba} and Fig. \ref{fig:abg}, which contributes from $l=0$ up to $l$=10.
-It can be observed that the total absorption cross section decreases as $\alpha$ and $g$ increase.
-Its variation is consistent with the partial absorption cross section.
+To better investigate the properties of the considered black hole, we also depict the total absorption cross-section for the massless scalar field in Figs. \ref{fig:aba} and \ref{fig:abg}, which contributes from $l=0$ up to $l$=10.
+It can be observed that the total absorption cross-section decreases as $\alpha$ and $g$ increase.
+Its variation is consistent with the partial absorption cross-section.